Hairy cell leukaemia is one of the rarest types of leukaemia, which is cancer of the white blood cells.

 It gets its name from the fine, hair-like strands around the outside of the cancerous cells, which are visible under a microscope.

 It's not known what causes hairy cell leukaemia.
-The condition most commonly affects people aged 40-60 and is more common in men than women.
+The condition most commonly affects middle aged and older people and is more common in men than women.

 Symptoms of hairy cell leukaemia

 The symptoms of hairy cell leukaemia develop slowly and are similar to those of other types of leukaemia.
-They include:
+Symptoms include:

 - unintentional weight loss